-- A device receives a request to its own address, with a specific schema name which is not his one.
-It can easily identify the problem and ignore the request. - A device receives a request but the name of the method does not exist in the schema.
+- A device receives a request but the name of the method does not exist in the schema.
 It can easily identify the problem and ignore the request. - A device receives a request but some parameters are missing, or of the wrong type.
 Depending of the context, it may have started to partially fulfill a number of tasks for the requested method and may end up in trouble.
 Maybe, it cannot undo what he began.
 Therefore, no one can impose it rejects the message.
 If he does, that's fine.
 If not, too bad.
 At the most, it sends a relevant error code. - Conversely, if there are missing returned values in an answer, or of the wrong type, the device that initiate the request may have started to partially process the response...
 It is asked to at its best. - If the schemas are written carefully, they can provide a number of messages error.
 But this is the responsibility of schemas, not of the xAAL bus.